Ovid/Personal-Search/README.markdown

 # ALPHA

 This is only a proof of concept.
-In fact, it's fair to say that this code sucks.

 # AUTHOR